Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

-Before birth, the fetal monitor may show a slow heart rate that is slower than expected.
+Before birth, the fetal monitor may show a slow heart rate.
 During delivery or at birth, meconium can be seen in the amniotic fluid and on the infant.

 The infant may need help with breathing or heartbeat right after birth.
 They may have a low Apgar score.

 The health care team will listen to the infant's chest with a stethoscope.
 This may reveal abnormal breath sounds, especially coarse, crackly sounds.

 A chest x-ray may show patchy or streaky areas in the infant's lungs.

 A special care team should be present when the baby is born if traces of meconium are found in the amniotic fluid.
 This happens in more than 10% of normal pregnancies.
 If the baby is active and crying, no treatment is needed.

 If the baby is not active and crying right after delivery, the team will:

 If the baby is not breathing or has a low heart rate:

 In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.